If you are facing the end of your civil partnership, we are on your side.

 We understand that the breakdown of a relationship is an emotional time.
 Our lawyers can give you advice on your civil partnership dissolution, including issues surrounding financial settlement and child arrangements.

 Our civil partnership solicitors can offer tailored legal advice on all aspects of dissolving a civil partnership.

 We are transparent in our costs, giving you a bespoke cost estimate at the start and keeping you updated as the case proceeds.

 Our team of lawyers are all members of Resolution, a group that promotes a non-confrontational approach to resolving family disputes.

 We will guide and support you through the legal considerations of your civil partnership dissolution or separation.
 Contact us to chat with one of our lawyers.

-We have lawyers across Dorset and Somerset.
-Our offices are based in Bridport, Dorchester, Sherborne, Taunton, Wellington and Yeovil.
+We have lawyers across Devon, Dorset and Somerset.
+Our offices are based in Bridport, Exeter, Poundbury, Sherborne, Taunton, Wellington and Yeovil.
 However, we can help you no matter your location in England and can carry out your work by post, phone or email.

 To apply for dissolution in England and Wales, you must have been in your civil partnership for at least one year.
 Also, one of you needs to be resident in England or Wales.